 - Make a 20m circle, which eats up time and allows you come back to the rail further behind the lead horse.
 This is a good option for horses that are close to the same speed but have become clumped together.

 - Cut across the ring, for example from B to E. This is usually the best choice as it completely removes you from the pack and takes you to a open part of the ring to work freely.

 - Halt or transition to a slower gait.
 This is a last resort as it will cost you marks in the show ring, but sometimes due to obstacles in the ring and other riders crowding you, you may have no choice.
 And it's always better to break the gait than collide with or be kicked with the horse in front of you!

 A good rider always has her eyes up, watching what's going on in the ring.
 See what horses are acting up or pinning their ears and avoid them.
 Horses that are prone to kick should wear a red ribbon in their tails, but to be on the safe side, consider all horses potential kickers and ride accordingly.
 If an instructor or judge asks for an up transition and you are in a crowd of riders you won't lose marks for waiting till the other riders have moved off – rather you will gain them for showing good ring sense.

-As work your way toward combat interactions, notice your horse’s personality.
+As you work your way toward combat interactions, notice your horse's personality.
 Does he pin his ears when another horse approaches?
-A biter is more prone to turn towards a horse he doesn’t like; a kicker is more likely to swing her haunches towards a unfriendly horse.
+A biter is more prone to turn towards a horse he doesn't like; a kicker is more likely to swing her haunches towards an unfriendly horse.
 Even the most submissive and quiet horse has defensive reactions and you will benefit by becoming aware of them now in order to work around them later.

 For those of you who want to keep up your riding over November and December I am available for some private and semi private lessons.
 Email me at firstname.lastname@example.org for rates and availability.
 Jack, Flavie and Princess are also available for single day leases for those with Riding Level 2 and above.